DominicHulsey/inspired/readme.md

 - `2 points`: The todolist allows items to be added to a list
 - `2 points`: The todolist allows items to be removed from the list
 - `2 points`: The todolist takes advantage of the TodoService to provide persistant data through localStorage
-- `2 points`: The todolist shows the total count of task currently being tracked
+- `2 points`: The todolist shows the total count of tasks currently being tracked
 - `2 points`: Clicking the weather should let the user toggle between Celsius and Fahrenheit display

 ### Step 3 - Prettify `Total Points: 10`